redechi/Automatic-SMS/README.md

 Add all the items in config-sample.json as heroku environment variables as well as a `NODE_ENV` variable set to `production`.

+## Support

+Please write to developer@automatic.com if you have any questions or need help.

 ## License

 This project is licensed under the terms of the Apache 2.0 license.